89luca89/terrible/README.md

 This section explain how you can add some additional disk to the VMs.

-Suppose you want to create a VM that needs a large amount of storage space.
+Suppose you want to create a VM that needs a large amount of storage space, and a separated disk just to store the configurations.
 Doing this is quite simple.

 The main variable you need is `data_disks`.
 The you have to specify the disks and the related properties for each of them.

-The variables are:
+If `data_disks` is mentioned in your inventory, the following variables are required:

 * **size:** `required`.
 Specify the disk size expressed in GB. (es. `size: 1` means 1GB)
 * **pool:** `required`.
 Specify the pool where you want to store the additional disks.